ghedo/go.pkt/README.md

 Packet capturing is done using a packet "source" such as a network interface or a dump file.

-In the following example we create a "live" source (the `eth0` network interface), we activate it and then capture packets using the `Capture()` method.
+In the following example we create a "live" capture handle using the `eth0` network interface, we activate it and then capture packets using the `Capture()` method.

 ```go